Ilshat-Akhmetov/Elimination-of-multicollinearity-using-a-max-clique/README.md

 An example how to use this program you may find in jupyter-notebook **Presentation.ipyng** file.

-Here is short description.
+Here i provide a short description how to use this mini-library.

+To install it:
+* pip install multicollinearityElimination

+Then we need to import it using this command
-To import it write: *from CliqueFinder import CliqueFinder*.
+* from multicollinearityElimination import CliqueFinder

-Object CliqueFinder has 3 init parameters:
+CliqueFinder class has 3 init parameters:
 * ** corr_matrix ** - precalculated correlation matrix, format - pd.DataFrame
 * ** features_data **  -  dataset used to calculate correlation matrix, format - pd.DataFrame
 * ** target_data **  -  an array containing target's values, format - pd.Series or np.array